Where I Actually Eat in Roma Norte: 29 Restaurants and Coffee Shops Worth Your Pesos

 Address – Esquina con, Jalapa 189 Col. Roma CDMX MX, Roma Nte Google Map

-While you are walking around Colonia Roma and Condesa, you will find incredible food stalls where you can try so many different kinds of tacos, from Tacos de canastas, barbacoa, carnitas, soups, and many more.
+While you are walking around Colonia Roma Norte, you will find incredible food stalls where you can try so many different kinds of tacos, from Tacos de canastas, barbacoa, carnitas, soups, and many more.

 How do you know if it’s a good place to eat?